-The Audit Committee reviewed and discussed the Company's consolidated financial statements for the year ended December 31, 2010 with management and the independent accountants.
+The Audit Committee reviewed and discussed the Company's consolidated financial statements for the year ended December 31, 2011 with management and the independent accountants.
 Management represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles.
-The Audit Committee discussed with the independent accountants matters required to be discussed by Statement on Auditing Standard No. 61, as amended, Communication with Audit Committees, as adopted by the Public Company Accounting Oversight Board.
+The Audit Committee discussed with the independent accountants matters required to be discussed by Statement on Auditing Standard No. 61, as amended, Communication with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB").
 The Committee also reviewed, and discussed with management, management's report on internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act.

-The Company's independent accountants provided to the Audit Committee the written disclosures and the letter required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the Committee discussed with the independent accountants their independence.
+The Company's independent accountants provided to the Audit Committee the written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence, and the Audit Committee discussed with the independent accountants their independence.
 The Audit Committee concluded that Ernst & Young's provision of non-audit services, as described in this Proxy Statement, to the Company and its affiliates is compatible with Ernst & Young's independence.

-Based on the Audit Committee's discussion with management and the independent accountants and the Audit Committee's review of the representations of management, the written disclosures and the letter from the independent accountants and the report of the independent accountants, the Committee recommended that the Board include the audited consolidated financial statements in the Form 10-K for the year ended December 31, 2010 for filing with the SEC.
+Based on the Audit Committee's discussion with management and the independent accountants and the Audit Committee's review of the representations of management, the written disclosures and the letter from the independent accountants and the report of the independent accountants, the Committee recommended that the Board include the audited consolidated financial statements in the Form 10-K for the year ended December 31, 2011 for filing with the SEC.

-SUBMITTED BY THE AUDIT COMMITTEE\ OF THE BOARD OF DIRECTORS
+SUBMITTED BY THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS